profjordanov/restaurant/README.md

 # Restaurant
 RESTful Web Services based on ASP.NET Core API, Entity Framework Core Code First and PostgreSQL for a nation-wide restaurant system.
+It is example application demonstrating a combination between domain-driven design and functional programming.
 The restaurant system hold towns, restaurants, meals, ratings and users.

 Anonymous visitors view restaurants and the meals they offer.